timedumper/keymap/README.md

  - `[N]` means a "footnote" (see footnote text below the layer image)

-## Layers
+## Layer: BASE

-### Base
 ![](./renders/layer-BASE.svg)

-### Main navigation/system-wide shortcuts layer
+## Layer: NAV1 and NAV2

+![](./renders/layer-NAV1.svg)

 The right half is mostly text navigation plus cursor keys.
 The left one is mainly a bunch of system-wide shortcuts that I often use.

-![](./renders/layer-NAV1.svg)

 #### [1] Leader sequences